Enhancing Congregational Learning Through Experiential Education

-The William Davidson Graduate School of Jewish Education of The Jewish Theological Seminary is committed to meeting the growing and changing needs of children who receive their Jewish education in supplementary (after school, Sunday, and synagogue) school environments.
+ReFrame and the William Davidson Graduate School are committed to meeting the changing needs of children who receive their Jewish education in supplementary school environments (after school, Sunday, and synagogue).
 The stakes are high:

 - Approximately 75 percent of non-Orthodox children receiving some form of Jewish education attend supplementary schools.

 - Today’s Jewish education must account for shifting trends in individual and family identity, economic pressures, the realities of a consumer-driven marketplace, and technology’s powerful effect on business, education, and social dynamics.

 Only by “reframing” our vision for our schools—accounting for the changing nature of families and Jewish life today—can we successfully strengthen them for the 21st century.